MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/live-update/index.md

     Each segment gets the default value from the schema.
 Change each one according to the language.
 For example, for French add: **helloText** - **Bonjour le monde**.

+4. In **MobileFirst Operations Console → [your application] → Live Update Settings → Segments tab**, click on the **Properties** link that belongs to **FR**.
+  * Click the **Edit** icon and provide a link to an image that representes for example the France geography map.
+  * To see the map while using the app, you need to enable to `includeMap` feature.

-4. From a command-line window, navigate to the project's root folder and run the command `mfpdev app register` to register the application.
+5. From a command-line window, navigate to the project's root folder and run the command `mfpdev app register` to register the application.
-5. In Xcode or Android Studio, run the app in the iOS Simulator/Android Emulator or a physical device.
+6. In Xcode or Android Studio, run the app in the iOS Simulator/Android Emulator or a physical device.